MicrosoftDocs/OfficeDocs-SharePoint/migration/SPO-MigrationAPI-Handling-Trottling.md

 We allow 300 calls every 5 minutes for handling small migrations and site management that customers expect to complete interactively.

-**Retry value**.
-Use the retry value in the http header of the 429 message and do not exponential back-off.
+**Retry value**:<br>Use the retry value in the http header of the 429 message and do not exponential back-off.

 **429:**<br>Do not handle 429 as an error condition displayed to the user.
 When 429 does occur, handle it as a background task retry and do not prompt users to contact support.